hyurl/alar/README.md

-In the above example, since the `remote-service` module import `index` module as well, which starts the watcher, when the `user` module is changed, the `remote-service` will reload the module as expected, and the `app` calls it remotely will get the expected result as well.
+In the above example, since the `remote-service` module import `index` module as well, which starts the watcher, when the `user` module is changed, the `remote-service` will reload the module as expected, and the `app` calls it remotely will get the new result as expected.